Distraction as a Complementary Therapy for Cancer

 Building models or painting

-Are there any possible problems or complications associated with distraction?
+Are there any possible problems or complications linked to distraction?

-Distraction, as an addition to your cancer treatment plan, has the potential to be pleasant and productive, but should not replace the care and treatment provided by your cancer care team.
-Always consult your doctor for more information.
+It should not replace the care and treatment provided by your cancer care team.